Kerato-san/quartz-verak-eal/content/Gods/The Grey/Dathin.md

 - "Through light, all wounds may heal."

 # History
-Dathin played a pivotal role in the Age of Gods, working alongside [[./The Porcelain Queen|The Porcelain Queen]] to enact the **Shatter**, which ended the war with the Lost by dividing the planes and confining the gods’ influence.
+Dathin played a pivotal role in the Age of Gods, working alongside [[./The Porcelain Queen|The Porcelain Queen]] to enact the Shatter, which ended the war with the Lost by dividing the planes and confining the gods’ influence.
 His role in the Shatter cemented his place as a god of light and hope, but also one who understood the necessity of limiting divine power for the greater good.

 His light has not dimmed in the years since, and he remains a key figure in the Grey Pantheon.
 Many mortals revere Dathin for his role in keeping the Lost at bay, though some criticize his unwavering optimism and his belief that even the most corrupted souls can be redeemed.